Where To Stream Every Ken Burns Documentary

 From Ken Burns' movies about the Civil War, Hemingway, and more, here's where you can stream all his movies.

 Do you watch documentaries to learn or to be entertained?
-With great ones, you don’t have to make that choice.
+With the really, really good ones, you don’t have to make that choice.
 And when, it comes to accessible, and smart documentaries, it’s hard to beat Ken Burns.
 From documentaries about the Civil War, immersion in country music, a good Burns documentary has it all.

-The Civil War
+The Civil War (1990)

 Burns’s first epic docuseries, The Civil War remains a prime example of his style and its potential: to tell a complicated, historically remote story in an engaging, educational way.

-Horatio’s Drive: America’s First Road Trip
+Horatio’s Drive: America’s First Road Trip (2003)

 While he’s better known for his work on famous subjects, Horatio’s Drive shows that the Burns method can also tell a smaller story, about the first person to drive across the country in a car.

-The Central Park Five
+The Central Park Five (2012)